 It would be easy to miss the great meaning of the liturgical year and what we may call the “liturgical week.”
 By “liturgical year,” we point to the fact that our Church commemorates every aspect of Jesus’ work of salvation over the course of an entire year.
 We begin with Advent, focusing on the Incarnation and birth of Christ at Christmas.
 We celebrate the suffering and death of Christ in Lent.
 And we rejoice in His Resurrection at Easter.
 Ordinary time is an opportunity to enter into the daily life of Christ, His teachings and His ministry.

 Though this is not an official phrase used in the Church, we could also speak of the “liturgical week” insofar as we set aside Sunday as the Lord’s Day and as a holy day of obligation.
 Friday is traditionally used as a day of fast and a day to ponder the mystery of Christ’s death.
 And Saturday is often dedicated to the honor of our Blessed Mother.

-And there are other parts of a church set aside for a specific liturgical function.
+There are other parts of a church set aside for a specific liturgical function.
 Having a special place to celebrate the Liturgy adds dignity and clarity to the sacredness of the celebration.
-We do not simply use an ordinary space since it is no ordinary action.
+We do not simply use an ordinary space, since it is no ordinary action.
 Furthermore, the entire church is set up to signify the Body of Christ, both body and head.
-The gathering people are His body and the priest acts in the person of Christ the Head.
+The gathering people are His body, and the priest acts in the person of Christ the Head.

 The last general principle of the Liturgy we will focus on, before looking specifically at the Sacraments, is the fact that there are many liturgical rites that have developed over the centuries.
 The older generation will remember that the Mass used to be celebrated according to the Tridentine Rite.
 This is casually referred to by some as “the Mass celebrated in Latin with the priest’s back to the people.”
 This is the way the Mass was celebrated for centuries.